pypdfium2-team/ctypesgen/README.md

+> [!IMPORTANT]
-_**Important:** This repository's actual main branch is `pypdfium2`, whereas `master` is the old upstream codebase.
+> This repository's actual main branch is `pypdfium2`, whereas `master` is the old upstream codebase.
 So if you want to use this fork, make sure you are on `pypdfium2`, or a branch derived thereof.
-This layout has historical reasons, and makes it easier to sync the fork._
+This layout has historical reasons, and makes it easier to sync the fork.

 # ctypesgen (pypdfium2-team fork)